xypnox/dotfiles/README.md

 Cursor Theme: Breeze (preinstalled with Manjaro i3)

 I use prezto for zsh for the terminal with prezto default settings.
 In my opinion, it is already pretty good with features and functionality such that I only need to modify a few aliasses while I use it.
 Hence I have not added the config for it.

+Older versions of the theme can be found in commit history and some files not used in new setup have been moved to `old`.

 ## Neofetch